Lesley Telford, Artistic Director

 She has a Master of Arts in Cultural Production at the joint program of the University of Salzburg and the Mozarteum.
 She was also a fellow in a joint research project with the Zurich University of the Arts in 2013.
 She was selected by Crystal Pite for the Vancouver Mayor's Arts Award 2015 as emerging artist in dance.

-As a choreographer, she has created for Ballet BC, Nederlands Dans Theater 1, Hubbard Street Dance Company 2, Compañia Nacional de Danza 2, Ballet Vorpommern, International Project for Dance in Rome- DAF, Butler Ballet, University of Utah and Arts Umbrella Dance Company.
+As a choreographer, she has created for Ballet BC, Nederlands Dans Theater 1, Les Grands Ballets Canadiens, Hubbard Street Dance Company 2, Compañia Nacional de Danza 2, Ballet Vorpommern, International Project for Dance in Rome- DAF, Butler Ballet, University of Utah and Arts Umbrella Dance Company among others.
 She is the founder of Inverso Productions, a platform for interdisciplinary performance.
 Through Korzo Productions and Inverso Productions, she produced and choreographed Brittle Failure, which was a part of tours and festivals in Spain, the Netherlands and Canada.
-Inverso is presently continuing to develop and perform the project Spooky Action.
-Lesleyis grateful to work on the unceded and ancestral territory of the Musqueam, Squamish, and Tsleil-Waututh people.
+Inverso is presently continuing to perform the project Spooky Action.
+Lesley is grateful to work on the unceded and ancestral territory of the Musqueam, Squamish, and Tsleil-Waututh people.

 Heather Myers, Artistic Associate